-How A Tennis Ball Could Cost You Hundreds if Not Thousands of Dollars….
+Are Tennis Balls Bad for Dogs?
+How a Tennis Ball Could Cost You Thousands of Dollars….

 A large, strong dog with a powerful jaw can split a tennis ball in a matter of minutes if not seconds!
 And those halves can be swallowed quiet effortlessly.
 Even a whole tennis ball can be easily swallowed by large or giant dogs!

 Another concern is that when a pooch chomps down on a tennis ball his jaws are strong enough to compress the ball.

 If for some reason the ball pops to the back of his throat when he releases his jaw, the ball can get caught in his throat and cut off his air supply.
 Whole tennis balls have been swallowed by dogs.

 Plenty of dogs enjoy chewing on tennis balls until they pop.

 Dogs with powerful jaws can easily break tennis balls in their mouths.
 This can lead to serious choking hazards.
 Sometimes, one-half of the tennis ball can get lodged in the back of their throats, blocking the airway.

 The ball itself is not the only choking risk.

 Some dogs enjoy shredding the yellow-green fuzz that surrounds the tennis ball.